December 9, 10 & 11, 2019

 Alan Glickenhouse is the IBM Digital Transformation and API Business Strategist.
 Alan assists clients with their business and IT strategy for Digital Transformation and the API Economy.
 Starting with an understanding of the client’s business direction, IT strategy, and existing environment (both business and technical), Alan helps businesses successfully adopt a Digital Transformation and API strategy that fits their environment.
 He meets clients in all industries, all geographies, and of all sizes and brings knowledge of best practices shared with and by these businesses.
 Alan is the author of over 150 papers, articles and videos.

-Content Developer at Nuna
+Accessibility Lead and Content Developer at Nuna

 Ilona is Technical Documentation Manager and part of Twitch's Developer Relations team.
 She enables people from all backgrounds and disciplines to be more effective through documentation that is crystal clear, actionable, and inclusive.
 A University of Pennsylvania graduate, she has pioneered and driven the highest standards in technical documentation quality during her 20+ year career.
 She is involved with API Days Women in APIs initiative as a mentor and a leader of our new "4 Steps to Speaking" program.
 Through her volunteer work, she is Communications Lead on the TechWomen Alumnae Council, and is actively engaged in encouraging girls to pursue STEM careers and supporting women in the tech space.